-Blacklist Journal is a publication by and for undergraduate writers, poets, and artists in North America.
+Blacklist Journal is a student-run publication accepting work from graduate and undergraduate students across the world.
 We're delighted to consider your work.
 Please make sure to read these guidelines in full before submitting.

 We ask that you use our submissions form.
 All submissions must be complete by 11:59 PM on the date of the published deadline.